OndrejOravec/BIMmanager_g_11/A5/README.md

 *Handling more complex geometries :* There are forms of Reverberation formula which are not based on assumption of parralelly oriented walls in cuboid shape rooms, therfore it would be possible make script less constraining and give user more freedom.

 In general I enjoyed this course, even though during first half I felt Iam not contributing as much as I wanted.
 I appreciate possiblity of developing own script even though we decided to do so in later stage of course.

+# Magnus Individual Reflection
+**My future for Advanced use of OpenBIM:**
+- *Are you likely to use OpenBIM tools in your professsional life in the next 10 years?:*

+- *Are you likely to use OpenBIM tools in your thesis?:*

+**Wrap up:**